Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 Here’s how it shows in Google’s search engine results pages (SERPS):

 This is great.
-Not truncated.
+Not truncated, and straight to the point.

 PRO TIP